Daire O'Connor: Hamilton Academical

 On 23 July 2024, O'Connor signed a two-year-contract with Scottish Championship side Hamilton Academical.
 After making just 7 appearances in all competitions, the last of those coming in October 2024, he was sent out on loan in March 2025 in search of regular first team football.

 East Kilbride loan

 On 10 March 2025, O'Connor joined Lowland Football League side East Kilbride on loan until the end of the season.
 He made his debut the following day in a 2–1 win away to Linlithgow Rose in the Semi Final of the Lowland League Cup.
 On 15 March 2025, he scored his first goal for the club, in a 4–2 win over Musselburgh Athletic in the South Challenge Cup.
 On 30 March 2025, he scored in a 3–1 win over Bo'ness United in the Final of the Lowland League Cup.
-On 2 April 2025, he was part of the side that won the 2024–25 Lowland Football League after a 2–1 win away to University of Sterling.
+On 2 April 2025, he was part of the side that won the 2024–25 Lowland Football League after a 2–1 win away to University of Stirling.